 I hope you win the house Tamara.
 Simply because your reasons are, as is your very nature, unselffish.
 You are a reason there is still hope in this world.
 You have compassion and intelligence on top of just being one cool bitch.
-I can say that, cause it is 100% true.
+I can say that, because it is 100% true.
 You not only know it, you are damn proud of it.

 You have to be tough in this life time.
 You have to believe in stuff, you have to be tough and you gotta go for it.
 With everything you have, with all your heart.

-I am in awe of you and what you do everyday to help our society, and people like my dad.
+I am in awe of you and what you do every day to help our society, and people like my dad.